emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-4-10-Multi-Period Inventory Planning with Stochastic Demand Using Python.md

 4. Computer the desired quantity using the generated random value of the stochastic components.

-Step5: We repeat step2 and step3 a large number of times to simulated the model which results in a large number of separate and independent values, each representing a possible outcome of the model.
+5. Steps 2 and 3 are repeated a large number of times to simulate the model which results in a large number of separate and independent values, each representing a possible outcome of the model.

-Step6: After performing all trials, we assemble the result of all trials into the probability distribution of possible outcomes.
-As a result, the output of the model is a probability distribution of the desired quantity.
+6. After performing all trials, we assemble the result of all trials into the probability distribution of possible outcomes.

+7. As a result, the output of the model is a probability distribution of the desired quantity.